 When I was an English and film major and then a documentary producer, I loved connecting the dots in a text to create a cohesive story.
 But I wasn’t reaching people deeply enough.
 I decided to learn about psychology and enrolled in an MSW program at Simmons.
 I realized I could use my skills to learn about a person’s story, and, together, come up with a way to make sense of their experience.

 As a therapist of college students and adults (ages 18+), I am constantly learning.
 I like that people feel they can be open with me.
 I don’t always know the answers, but together we can figure out the questions and see what makes sense.

 Early on, I learned about the Cognitive-Behavioral Therapy (CBT) triangle: how thoughts, feelings, and behaviors are all interconnected and influence each other.
 I am interested in these fundamental questions:

 - What messages are my feelings sending me?

 - How do my feelings influence how I think about myself and how I see the world?

 Along with CBT, I focus on emotional intelligence, interpersonal connection, assertiveness, symptom management and acceptance, and the intersection of spirituality and mental health.

-I look forward to working with you through challenges with anxiety, depression, stress, anger, relationship difficulties, low self-esteem, trauma, and/or substance use.
+I look forward to working with you through challenges with anxiety, depression, stress, anger, relationship difficulties, loss, low self-esteem, trauma, and/or substance use.